 - They have signs or symptoms of acute illness (fever, cough, difficulty breathing, sudden loss of taste and/or smell, sore throat, body aches, diarrhea or vomiting).

-- They have had recent contact (<14 days) with someone suspected or confirmed to have COVID-19.
+- They have had recent contact (<14 days) with someone suspected or confirmed to have COVID-19, unless visiting a COVID-19 patient.

 - They have tested positive for COVID-19 within last 14 days.